allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 Here is the configuration of agents and environments:
 - The environment randomly samples values from [a trefoil knot](https://en.wikipedia.org/wiki/Trefoil_knot#Descriptions) in three-dimensional space.
-- The latent variable of the agents are sampled from an unknot, namely a simple ring, in three-dimensional space.
+- The latent variables of the agents are sampled from an unknot, namely a simple ring, in three-dimensional space.

 The table 3.3.1 shows the hyperparameter set for the training.
 Note that small batch size is required in this training,